Chicken Wonton Soup

 Soup:

-2 litres salt reduced chicken soup
+2 litres salt reduced chicken stock

 1 tablespoon salt reduced soy sauce